Back

 • Experience:

-• Minimum of one year of full-time clinical experience as a registered nurse in a critical care setting.
+• Minimum of one year of full-time clinical experience as a registered nurse in a critical care setting; two or more years preferred.

 • Academic Performance: